I hope everyone had a Happy Halloween! 🎃 👻

 Blood drains from my face as I realize I’m going to have to take out the IV.
 I can use my hospital gown to give pressure after I remove it.
 I can do it.
 I feel the rubber tubing, I feel the encasement of the syringe.
 I breath in, my hand freezes.
 I try again, breathe in, tug and feel the release of metal from my body.
 I press with my gown.
 It wasn’t that bad….

 What is going on????
 I rest for about five frenzied and dizzy moments clutching my arm with the slightly blood stained gown.
+My eyes staring at the plastic inches from my face.
 I lift my arm carefully.
 I feel my fingers and the grip, I grab and turn.
 Theres a click.
-It released.
+The mask released.
 I move carefully, this is such a small place, but I still don’t want to open my eyes.

 As I slowly move the cage, trying to not catch it on the walls of the MRI, the backs of my fingers brush the textured plastic, and my chin catches on the bottom of my chin.
 I will have to lift it.
 I ease it over my chin, the same brushed plastic, catches my chin.
 I do The MS Gym’s patented sexy double chin, trying to bring my chin as close to my neck as possible.
 The mask scrapes my skin slightly with the raised seam of the plastic, but I am clear.

 I shimmy, moving my body slightly left and right as I catch the textured basket and ease myself out of this.
 Maybe I should take up spelunking after this.
 Why am I still telling myself jokes?
 I strive to bring myself out of that passive MRI mentality.
 This is serious.
 Something that sounds inhuman is in the same room of my MRI scans.